Skip to content

 • Air-defence integration with surface-based systems for layered defence of principal national assets

-• Strategic strike as a deterrent and selectively-employed offensive capability
+• Strategic conventional strike via the Tu-22M3 force — a deterrent and selectively-employed offensive capability

 The doctrine emphasises defensive air superiority over offensive penetration — appropriate to a force facing aggregate WDP coalition air strength that exceeds the AFCS's own.